 Image source: https://www.prisonpolicy.org/reports/income.html

 NCBF works every day to keep those who can’t afford bail out of jail so that they can continue to support themselves and their loved ones while they wait for their trial.
-Our volunteers also help clients remember their court dates, find transportation to and from downtown, and ultimately help to keep them out of prison for failing to comply by whatever standards the court sets.
 It’s work we are proud to do, but wish we did not have to do.
 Our goals extend beyond simply keeping people afloat; abolition is, and should be, what we strive for.

 The cycle of crime and punishment the municipal courts system perpetuates is made worse when we remember that the money the courts receive from bail, fees, and fines, goes to fund them.

 “Would you have faith in the system if you knew that every single actor in the criminal justice system — including the judges, the district attorneys, the court-appointed lawyers — everybody relied upon a steady stream of guilty pleas and verdicts to fund the office?”

 At NCBF, we are committed to holding these actors accountable.
 Our CourtWatch program, launched in 2020, seeks to expose the subjective nature of municipal court proceedings through observation and data collection.
 Our volunteers log on to virtual court rooms and monitor trends of what people in our region experience from the legal system.
 This kind of work is integral to changing the conversation around what we have all considered fair and just.